How Structured Literacy Tutoring Helps Kids with ADHD

 • Assistive tools – Timers, checklists, and graphic organizers can help with daily routines.

-How Structured Literacy Tutoring Helps Kids with ADHD/ADD
+How Structured Literacy Tutoring Helps Kids with ADHD

 • Multisensory learning: Using visual, auditory, and kinesthetic methods keeps students engaged and helps strengthen focus.